DuqueDeTuring/books2explore/readme.md

 - Black Skin, White Masks	Black Skin, White Masks by Frantz Fanon, Richard Philcox (Kindle Edition)
 - BLOND GHOST by David Corn
 - Bloodlands: Europe Between Hitler and Stalin by Timothy Snyder
+- Blue: In Search of Nature's Rarest Color , by Kai Kupferschmidt
 - Blues castellano by Antonio Gamoneda
 - Breaking the Spell: Religion as a Natural Phenomenon	Breaking the Spell: Religion as a Natural Phenomenon by Daniel C. Dennett (Paperback)
 - Breaking the Spell: Religion as a Natural Phenomenon by Daniel C. Dennett